P-p-H-d/mlib/README.md

 ##### M\_GLOBAL\_OPLIST(a)

-Check if a is an oplist, and return 'a' or if a global oplist is registered for 'a' view as a typ, (by testing if a symbol composed of M\_OPL\_##a() is defined) and returns it, otherwise return 'a'.

-In short, if a global oplist is defined for the argument, it returns it otherwise it returns the argument.
+If 'a' is a type that has registered a global oplist, it returns the registered oplist, otherwise it return 'a'.

+'a' shall be a type or an oplist.
+NOTE: It tests the existence of the symbol M\_OPL\_##a().
+See M\_OPL\_ to register an oplist to a type.
-Global oplist is limited to typedef types.
+Global registered oplists are limited to typedef types.

 ##### M\_GLOBAL\_OPLIST\_OR\_DEF(a)

-Check if a a symbol composed of M\_OPL\_##a() is defined as an oplist, and returns its name otherwise return a name that will expand to M\_DEFAULT\_OPLIST.
+If 'a' is a type that has registered a global oplist, it returns the registered oplist, otherwise it return the default oplist M\_DEFAULT\_OPLIST.

 The return value shall be evaluated once again to get the oplist (this is needed due to technical reasons) like this:

        M_GLOBAL_OPLIST_OR_DEF(mpz_t)()

-In short, if a global oplist is defined for the argument, it returns it otherwise it returns the default oplist.
+'a' shall be a type or an oplist.
+NOTE: It tests the existence of the symbol M\_OPL\_##a().
+See M\_OPL\_ to register an oplist to a type.
-Global oplist is limited to typedef types.
+Global registered oplists are limited to typedef types.

 #### Syntax enhancing